top of page

 The noun 'manhood' has an etymology deeply rooted in the concept of masculinity and adulthood.
 It can be dissected into two key components: 'man' and 'hood.'
 The term 'man' has been used for centuries to denote an adult male, emphasizing the age and maturity associated with masculinity.
 'Hood' is derived from the Old English word 'hād,' which means state, condition, or quality.
 When combined, 'manhood' signifies the qualities, characteristics, and societal expectations linked to being an adult male.
 It encapsulates the cultural and historical notions of what it means to be a man in a given society, encompassing traits such as strength, responsibility, and courage.
 The term 'manhood' has evolved over time to reflect changing perceptions of masculinity, but its etymology remains a testament to the enduring significance of gender roles and expectations.

-Quiz: Find the meaning of the noun manhood:
+Find the correct meaning of the noun manhood:

 Try Again!